What requirements must natural ingredients for cosmetics comply with to be allowed on the European market?

 - Visit the EU Trade Helpdesk for more information on import rules and taxes in the European Union.

-- Please be aware that Cosmetic Regulation (EC 1223/2009) is subject to constant change and updates.
+- Note that Cosmetic Regulation (EC 1223/2009) is subject to constant change and updates.
 For example, new substances are added to lists of forbidden and restricted substances all the time.

 - Contact Open Trade Gate Sweden if you have specific questions regarding rules and requirements in Sweden and the European Union.

-- Look for examples of a Cosmetics Product Safety Report online.
+- Look for examples of a Cosmetics Product Safety Report online and review them as this will help you familiarise yourself with them.

 Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) is the strictest law to date regulating chemical substances.
 Companies headquartered outside of the EU do not have to abide by this protocol.
 The responsibility lies with the importers established in the EU, or with the sole representative of a non-EU manufacturer established in the EU.

 As a supplier, you can register new cosmetics ingredients yourself by establishing your company as a sole representative in Europe.
 This would give you more protection as a supplier, as you are not dependent on an importer who is registered.
-REACH Registration costs and fees are expensive and may put a lot of pressure on smaller suppliers from developing countries.
+Keep in mind that REACH Registration costs and fees are expensive and may put a lot of pressure on smaller suppliers from developing countries.

-With regard to this process, the European Chemicals Agency (ECHA) does provide assistance.
+The European Chemicals Agency (ECHA) can assist you in this process.
 You can contact ECHA to find consortia for your product, and you can join such a consortium by signing a letter of access and paying contribution.

-- Even if you supply less than 1 tonne, make sure you comply with the REACH regulation.
+- Ensure you comply with REACH regulations even if you supply less than 1 tonne of natural ingredients.
 Buyers may prefer companies that are already registered, as they may look to increase volumes in the future.

 - Find consortia for your product in Chemical Watch’s REACH consortia database.